imoldfella/dgn/dgcap/readme.md

 A database that tracks issued tokens versus signed capabilities they depend on. if the capability is revoked, the token cannot be refreshed.

 tokens are assigned a serial number.

+databases/schemas

+locally one log. when sync, we can split? split at client or at server? client allows some sharding efficiently.